dmayo3/mocksafe/docs/index.rst

 1. **Type Safety:** it's designed to help you keep your mocks in sync with your production code by ensuring type safety for both static type checkers, as well as some built-in runtime checks.
-Just make sure you add type hints to the code that you're mocking.
+For more information
+see: :doc:`typesafety`.

 2. **Fluent API:** designed to make your mocking code easy to read, write, and understand with BDD inspired method naming.